tcweiss/congressional_insiders/README.md

 ## Overview
 This is the online appendix for *Insider Trading in The U.S. Congress - An Empirical Analysis* (2023), a paper I wrote.
 On this site, you can find R code for scraping stock trades reported by members of Congress, as well as a clean dataset of congressional stock trades executed between 01/2019 and 07/2023.
 Details can be found below.

 If you would like to reuse any of the content found here, please feel free to do so.
-In case you republish my data, I kindly ask you to give proper credit by linking to this site.
+If you intend to republish my data, I kindly ask you to give credit by linking to this site.
 For you questions or remarks, I can be reached at tcweiss@protonmail.com.